The jwt vmod allows for the manipulation, creation, and verification of JWT and JWS tokens.

 parameter is ignored for RSA and ECDSA keys.

-Valid encoding
+Valid encoding values:

-is a simple ascii string and no decoding is required.
-Default.key
+key is a simple ASCII string and no decoding is required.
+Default.key is a base64url encoded string.OBJECT reader()

-Creates a JWT Reader Object. must be called in sub vcl_init
+Creates a JWT Reader Object. must be called in sub vcl_init.

 Arguments: None